ssalvaterra/LIB-201/network-analysis.md

 This process will take a while, but remember, that is normal!
 Give yourself time, and take plenty of breaks!

 ## Check-in
 Write a detailed list of things that you did to clean up the data you exported.
 Did you de-duplicate names?
 Did you make assumptions for similar names?
 If so, what assumptions did you make?
 Write these down as precisely as you can so that if someone else were to follow your directions, they'd get similar results.
 Complete <a href=https://muw.instructure.com/courses/17249/quizzes/67276>Check-in 3a.Network Analysis</a> here.
+(HO 303 students do not need to complete this check-in!)

 # 4. Software for visualizing a network analysis